Evel Knievel: Posthumous recognition

 On July 10, 2010, a special temporary exhibit entitled True Evel: The Amazing Story of Evel Knievel was opened at the Harley-Davidson Museum in Milwaukee, Wisconsin.
 The exhibit was opened in collaboration with Harley-Davidson Motorcycles and Evel's oldest son, Kelly.
 Among the various artifacts from Knievel's life, the exhibit included his "Shark Jump" Harley-Davidson XR-750, the Skycycle X-2, a blue jumpsuit from late in his career without any sponsor patches, and his trademark red-white-and-blue jumpsuit complete with his helmet and walking stick.
 Evel Knievel merchandising, personal artifacts, and X-rays from his injuries were also exhibited.
 In December 2010, a traveling version of the exhibit began a one-year tour of the United Kingdom and Europe.

-On September 17, 2016, professional stuntman Eddie Braun successfully jumped the Snake River Canyon in a replica of Knievel's Snake River rocket.
+On September 16, 2016, professional stuntman Eddie Braun successfully jumped the Snake River Canyon in a replica of Knievel's Snake River rocket.
 Braun cited Knievel as an inspiration and wanted to show that Knievel's jump would have been successful had the parachute not been deployed too early.
 Braun stated that he was "finishing out [the] dream" of his hero, Knievel.

-In 2017, the Evel Knievel Museum, a 13,000 sqfoot museum honoring Knievel was opened in Topeka, Kansas, by co-founders Lathan Mckay and Mike Patterson.
+In 2017, the Evel Knievel Museum, a 13,000 sqfoot museum honoring Knievel was opened in Topeka, Kansas, by co-founders Lathan McKay and Mike Patterson.
 The museum features his motorcycles, leathers, helmets, wardrobe, and jewelry along with various displays and a virtual reality motorcycle jump.

 On July 8, 2018, Travis Pastrana from Nitro Circus paid tribute to Evel on History Channel live event, "Evel Live", with 3 of Evel's most famous record-breaking Las Vegas jumps in one night.
 He was riding a Roland Sands Design–prepared 450-pound Indian Scout FTR750, and dressed in a full Evel Knievel getup, down to wearing vintage-style-appearing dress boots from Bates, the manufacturer that had made Evel's.

+On November 16, 2023, the New York Times crossword, created by Paolo Pascal, paid homage to Knievel with a themed crossword which included clues such as "Description of this puzzle's subject" (DAREDEVIL) and "Acting dangerously, like this puzzle's subject" (LIVING ON THE EDGE).
+Upon completion of the puzzle through the NYT Games app or website, solvers were rewarded with a short animation of a person on a motorcycle leaping through the squares of the crossword over three buses.

+On December 19, 2024, a new biographical film adaptation of Evel's life was reported to be in the works with La La Land director Damien Chazelle attached to direct, William Monahan set to pen the script, and negotiations with Leonardo DiCaprio to star as Knievel.

+In September of 2025, an Evel Knievel comic book series was announced which would be published by Half Evil Comics and crowdfunded through Kickstarter.
+The series will be written by Rylend Grant and feature input from Knievel's son Kelly.